 Vodge’s Memorial Mass will be celebrated by Fr.
 Michael Ocran at Sacred Heart Church at 12:00 noon on Friday, January 10, 2020.
 A fellowship gathering will follow for time for visiting.
 Interment will be at Maple Grove Cemetery where military honors will be conducted by the American Legion and Vietnam Veteran Honor Guard at a later date.
 In lieu of flowers, memorials in Vodge’s name may be made to the D.J.
 Jacobetti Activity Fund.

-To plant a tree in memory of Walter "Vodge" H. Wapienik, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Walter "Vodge" H. Wapienik, please visit our floral store.

 Jacobetti Home for Veterans Activities Fund